wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 As of May 2016, Microsoft Azure works with <strong>SUSE</strong> and Oracle Java, but <strong>NOT Red Hat</strong>/IBM Enterprise Linux (RHEL).
+IBM Cloud is a competitor to AWS and Azure.

 Amazon provides software to host whatever OS is put into images.
 But its free server images are based on CentOS, derived from <strong>Red Hat</strong> as both use the yum package manager.